Top spots for nightlife in Bogotá, Colombia; whether chilled beers or a crazy night out

 Andres Carne de Res

 Chía – not the one in the Zona T area of Bogota, it’s not half as good!.
 More detail in the ‘Nightlife in Bogota’s outskirts‘ section below.

 La Candelaria.
 A small, intimate place with a nice cosy vibe and decent music to dance to.

 Zona T. A club on the top floor of a building with two rooms – one usually for reggaeton and one for more electronic styles of music like techno, though it can change depending on the night.
-Morena is the place to be for students in Bogota.
+Morena is the place to find student nightlife in Bogota.

 La Candelaria.
 If you’re in Colombia for a bit of salsa but don’t have a chance to get to Cali, head down to this salsa joint for some hip-swaying fun.
 Sometimes charges for entry depending on the live band that’s playing, but the fee is usually only around 15k COP.

 Galerías.
 A very local place for nightlife in Bogota, Colombia.
 Keep in mind that after 9:30pm on a weekend you can only buy bottles of spirits.

 Chapinero Central.
 A ‘beer garden’ that’s actually a banging nightclub.
 Entry costs 20k.
 This gets verrrry busy on a weekend, so you can expect to queue.

 Santa Fe.
 Usually less of a rowdy affair on the 41st floor of a skyscraper, with ad hoc live music nights and the occasional party.
 Look out for Tacón & Chicle events for a bigger night.